OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 When queueing large volumes of changes, note that:

 - The number of vnodes per node on which the fold is run will be restricted by the size of the `AF4_QUEUE` if the `dscp` worker strategy is used.
-This will lead to a situation where items on the queue will be grouped by vnode, and the dequeued in batches by within the same preflist.
+This will lead to a situation where items on the queue will be grouped by vnode, and the dequeued in batches containing objects within the same preflist.
 - The pace of which items are de-queued and processed is limited by the `tombstone_pause` configuration.
 The pause should be increased if the rate of reaps or erases cause pressure within the cluster, or any clusters receiving replicas of the reap/erase events.
 The pause can be adjusted at run-time by changing the underlying environment variable.
 - In multi-data centre configurations reap events must be specifically configured to be replicated - this is controlled through the `repl_reap` configuration setting.
 Otherwise reap jobs must be run separately on each cluster (with reconciliation suspended until the reaps complete).
 - Each queue on each node has a limit to the size of reaps or erases it can hold - this is controlled through the `eraser_overflow_limit` and the `reaper_overflow_limit`.
 The queue, except for a small number, is held on disk; and so increasing this limit can be achieved without hitting memory constraints.
-- As of Riak 3.4, ff a reap is de-queued, but the primaries are not all available, then the reap will be acted on all available primaries and an item will be queued to act on the remaining primaries once they are available.
+- As of Riak 3.4, if a reap is de-queued, but the primaries are not all available, then the reap will be acted on all available primaries and an item will be queued to act on the remaining primaries once they are available.
 - Large reap jobs should not be queued while cluster change operations are planned on the cluster, or any cluster linked by replication.

 Whether reaps are required depends on the `delete_mode` setting of the cluster.

 ### bitcask merge window

 The bitcask backend operates at PUT time as an append-only database.
-As bitcask does not provide a sorted view of objects, there is mo immediate mutation on the file-system, other than the append, prompted by new object writes.
+As bitcask does not provide a sorted view of objects, there is no immediate mutation on the file-system prompted by new object writes, other than the append.
 If objects are immutable, there is no activity required to re-organise a bitcask store, it is a purely append-only operation.

 If objects change; they are updated, deleted or they expire due to TTL - then bitcask must perform infrequent `merge` operations to update files so that replaced objects no longer consume space on disk.
 Bitcask does not orchestrate merge operations so that they do not coincide, and the merge operations may have a significant impact on cluster performance when they are initiated.